Fridays for Future: Digital climate strike

 The climate strike online movement, sometimes referred to as "digital strike", was started by two Asian-American climate activists, Iris Zhan, from Howard County, Maryland, United States; and George Zhang, from Los Angeles, California; in April 2019.
-This branch of climate striking was created in order to make climate activism accessible to those unable to strike physically.
+This branch of climate striking was created to make climate activism accessible to those unable to strike physically.
 In March 2020, following the outbreak of the COVID-19 pandemic, Greta Thunberg encouraged the movement to not gather in the streets or town squares, but to instead sit at home with a sign and post the image on the Internet.
-The movement has since amassed notable popularity due to restrictions passed regarding large gatherings during the COVID-19 pandemic lockdowns, receiving attention from organizations such as Greenpeace and Amnesty International.
+The movement has since amassed notable popularity due to restrictions passed regarding large gatherings during the COVID-19 pandemic lockdowns, receiving attention from organisations such as Greenpeace and Amnesty International.

 Since its formation, the Fridays for Future Digital movement has engaged in a series of campaigns aimed at raising awareness of various climate justice issues.
 These include efforts to teach climate change education in schools and protect indigenous climate activists from harmful government policies.